EPA-Authorized Renovation, Repair, and Painting Courses

 How to Register

-*Course fees are only required for professionals NOT covered by Montana's Low-Income Weatherization Assistance Program (LIWAP) Funding.
-Refunds, less a $50 administrative fee, will be issued upon request.
-Refunds will not be issued for cancellations received within five calendar days of the course.
+* Course fees apply for professionals NOT covered by Montana's Low-Income Weatherization Assistance Program (LIWAP) Funding.
+Refunds will not be issued for cancellations, made by the student, received within 48 hours of the course.
 If you are unable to attend, a substitution can be made at any time without charge.
-The University reserves the right to cancel programs if the registration minimum is not met.
-In this event, the University’s liability is limited to the full refund of your registration fee.